Code-Institute-Submissions/Ivolunteer/README.md

 * _"As a **site owner**, I want to increase awareness and participation"._

 * _"As a **site owner**, I want to be able to **connect** with my users to **handle any queries** and obtain valuable **feedback**"._

+#### Ivolunteer will achieve site owner requirements and expectations by: ####

+* Providing an About Us page section where users will find all essential information about the organization and the work performed.
+Content is kept short and simple to not overwhelm user.

+* Display of various images for visual support(appeal) & volunteer reviews to help potential users become more familiar with the organization.

+* Providing easy navigation that helps direct user to specific parts of the website.

+* Get involved page which provides the available ways to contribute with simple form fill options and progress bar to keep track on how the donation money is being used.

+* Contact page where users can leave their contact information for further correspondence with organization.

+* External links to associated social media accounts for users to connect with a larger community who shares similar interest.

+* Providing an organized content layout and responsive web-site with mobile-first approach.

 ## Wireframe ##
 I designed my website layout using [balsamiq wireframes](https://balsamiq.com/).
 Main criteria was to create a basic layout structure which also would display where content would be placed and what shape it would take on different screen sizes, such as desktop, tablet & mobile.